-The Maternal and Child Health (MCH) service is a state-wide universal service for families with children from birth to school age.
+Maternal and Child Health (MCH) is a state-wide universal service for families with children from birth to school age.
 The service is delivered from seven Maternal and Child Health centres across the municipality and is provided in partnership with the Department of Education and Training.
 The service supports families, and their children, in the areas of parenting, development and assessment, promotion of health and development, wellbeing and safety, social supports, referrals and links with communities.
-It includes key ages and stages consultations and a flexible service component.